Tools of Choice

 - Space Gray Aluminum Apple Watch Series 3 with Cellular

 This list will encompass everything from my job as a teacher, blogging, podcasting, and personal use.
 Since some apps are used for all 4, I have broken them up into categories based on type of tool instead of domain.

 At the beginning of 2018 I started using SaneBox to help me stay on top of my email.
-I love its SaneLater folders and snoozing capabilities.
+I love its SaneLater folders and snoozing capabilities, and renewed my subscription in 2019 without a second thought.

 When I first discovered GTD, I started using OmniFocus to handle my tasks.
 I then spent some time in 2Do as well but for almost a year using Todoist.

 I’ve been using Things (iPhone iPad) for over a year now, and am really happy with it.
 It’s got a beautiful design, and is the right balance of simple and powerful for me.
 I’ve written a longer post about the change here.

 I went all in with iCloud in 2011 when it first launched thanks to its promise of my iWork documents syncing between multiple Macs and iOS devices.
 In 2014, iCloud documents turned into iCloud Drive, and was given priority status on iOS.
 Though 3rd party provider integration drastically improved when iOS 11 introduced the Files app in 2017, I still choose to keep my personal files in iCloud Drive.

 I use several apps as tools for teaching, and only for teaching.